tejavarma-aln/TallyWhatsappSender/README.md

 # TallyWhatsappSender

+**Alert : If you already using earlier version then update or replace all the files with new ones (from the repository)**

 Send Attachments(Invoices, reports) to Client's Whats-app  without having any API
 using selenium library and chromium driver for perofming automated tasks and controlling the browser

 language used: c#

 it is a COM DLL which send attachments to whats-app by automating the chrome browser

-**If you already using earlier version then update or replace all the files with new ones (from the repository)**

 **Requirements:**